edsonzmartinez/epiDeaths/paper.md

 [1] 31530
 ```

-The first component (`out`) is a matrix containing the number of deaths in each age group, the correspondent midpoint of age, the difference between the midpoint of age and K, and the product $a_i d_i$.
+The first component (`out`) is a matrix containing the number of deaths in each age group, the correspondent midpoint of age, the difference between the midpoint of age and $K$, and the product $a_i d_i$.
 The second component (`estimate`) refers to the years of potential life lost for this specific cause of death.
 The YPLL rate per 100,000 population is typically calculated as

 $$ YPLL rate = 100,000 \times \dfrac{YPLL}{Population\ younger\ than\ K\ years}.$$